nmorey/git-maintain/README.md

 - Note: the workflow is highly inspired to the git-topic-branches (https://github.com/nmorey/git-topic-branches) and both can be used at the same time
-- Note2: Releasing on github is done through the git-release (https://github.com/mpalmer/github-release)
+- Note2: Releasing on github is done through github-release gem (https://github.com/mpalmer/github-release)

 # Command summary